 You can use CETAS to materialize frequently used parts of queries, like joined reference tables, to a new set of files.
 You can then join to this single external table instead of repeating common joins in multiple queries.

-As CETAS generates Parquet files, statistics will be automatically created when the first query targets this external table, resulting in improved performance for subsequent queries targeting table generated with CETAS.
+As CETAS generates Parquet files, statistics are automatically created when the first query targets this external table.
+The result is improved performance for subsequent queries targeting table generated with CETAS.